hasura/graphql-engine/docs/graphql/core/queries/query-filters.rst

 **Example: Integer (works with Double, Float, etc.)**

-Fetch a list of articles rated 1, 3 or 5:
+Fetch a list of articles rated 1, 3, or 5:

 .. graphiql::
   :view_only:
   :query:
     query {
-      article(
+      articles(
         where: {rating: {_in: [1,3,5]}}
       ) {
         id